Eve Adams

 Eve Adams (née Horvat; born November 7, 1974) is a Canadian politician who served as the Member of Parliament for the federal electoral district of Mississauga—Brampton South from 2011 to 2015.
-She was elected as a member of the Conservative Party of Canada but, on February 9, 2015, she announced she was resigning as a parliamentary secretary and crossed the floor to join the Liberal Party.
+She was elected as a member of the Conservative Party of Canada but, on February 9, 2015, resigned as a parliamentary secretary and crossed the floor to join the Liberal Party.
 Adams later lost the Liberal nomination in Eglinton—Lawrence to Marco Mendicino.

 Adams unsuccessfully ran as a candidate for Ward 8 on Hamilton City Council in the 2018 municipal election.

 Background

 The daughter of Hungarian immigrants, Adams was born in Sudbury, raised in Hamilton and lived in Mississauga.

-Adams won a scholarship to serve as a parliamentary page as part of a national program to improve Canadians' understanding of parliament.
+Adams won a scholarship to serve as a parliamentary page as part of a national program to improve Canadians' understanding of Parliament.
 She then worked as an aide to Michael Wilson when he was a minister in Prime Minister Brian Mulroney's cabinet.

 Before graduating from the University of Western Ontario, Adams went to work at Queen's Park for eight years in the Ministry of Transportation, Ministry of Citizenship, and Ministry of Energy, Science and Technology as a senior policy and political advisor.

 Political career

 Adams won her first election campaign in the 2003 Mississauga City Council municipal election.
 This victory made her the youngest representative elected to that body.
 After winning three successful municipal elections and serving seven years as a city and regional councillor in Mississauga, Adams entered federal politics.
 Adams won the federal riding of Mississauga-Brampton South in the 2011 election, defeating incumbent Liberal Navdeep Bains by over 5,000 votes.
-The Toronto Star noted that both the Adams and Bain campaigns were particularly respectful and issue-focused, suggested that they were role models for a better kind of politics.
+The Toronto Star noted that both the Adams and Bains campaigns were particularly respectful and issue-focused, suggesting that they were role models for a better kind of politics.

 Following the election, in May 2011, Prime Minister Stephen Harper appointed Adams as Parliamentary Secretary to the Minister of Veterans Affairs.
 Adams led the Hire-a-Veteran initiative to encourage employers across Canada to offer priority hiring to veterans.
 Adams launched the initiative with Intuit Canada, Toronto's Hospital for Sick Children, Queen's University, 3M and Cenovus Energy.
 In August 2013, Adams was appointed parliamentary secretary for Health.
 There was speculation that Adams would seek the mayoralty in Mississauga in November 2014.
 Eve Adams was the first MP to welcome the Duke and Duchess of Cambridge during their first Royal Tour.

 On February 9, 2015, as a Parliamentary Secretary, Adams crossed the floor to join the Liberal Party caucus.
 Adams sought the Liberal nomination in Eglinton—Lawrence but was defeated at the July 26, 2015 nomination meeting by Marco Mendicino, who received approximately 1,100 votes to 800 votes for Adams.
 Mendicino had been campaigning in the riding for over two years.